 University of Victoria

-Mike WilsonMike Wilson is the Director of Campus Planning and Sustainability at the University of Victoria, where his team develops campus land use plans and facilitates the advancement of sustainability interests across the university.
-In this role, Mike oversees the implementation of the university’s Sustainability Action Plan which includes strategies and actions to reduce GHG emissions from campus operations.
+Mike WilsonMike Wilson is the Director of Campus Planning and Sustainability at the University of Victoria, where his team develops campus land use plans and facilitates the advancement of climate and sustainability action in campus operations.
+In this role, Mike has recently worked to develop a new Climate and Sustainability Action Plan 2030 which provides an integrated response to the challenges and opportunities afforded by climate change, and guides the university’s contribution to sustainability and planetary health.
 Prior to this position, Mike spent 10 years working in policy and development planning at the City of Victoria and City of Vancouver.
 Mike holds a Master of Planning from Dalhousie University and is a member of the Planning Institute of British Columbia.

 Stanton WongStanton is the President of RESET, a set of standards and assessment tools & services to develop actionable, long term strategies towards health and sustainability for the built environment.
 Stanton has a background in software development and product management and is passionate about the future, education, technology, crypto, the environment, and health.
 He is also fascinated by the optimization of processes and design choices using nudge theory.

 Mike WoolseyMike is a Certified Passive House Designer. -ASHRAE.
 Member since 1985.
 Voting member and Administration \ Compliance lead for ASHRAE 227p Passive Buildings.
 Previous voting member of ASHRAE 170 Healthcare Ventilation. -Passive House Institute (PHI).
 Certified Passive House Designer (CPHD) and member of International Passive House Association (iPHA). -International WELL Building Institute (IWBI).
 WELL AP and IWBI Thermal Comfort Advisor.